-Rediscover Clare Twomey’s installation Exchange and get involved with our #kindnesscup campaign.
+Rediscover Clare Twomey’s installation Exchange with our #kindnesscup campaign.

 In 2013, the Foundling Museum hosted Exchange, a site-specific installation by leading ceramic artist Clare Twomey.
 Twomey inscribed individual good deeds onto over 1,000 cups and saucers, encouraging visitors to undertake these in exchange for keeping the cup.